Chlothar I: Acquisition of the kingdom of Orléans

 The two uncles went through with their plan to murder the children.
 Chlothar stabbed Theodebald in the armpit.
 Gunthar threw himself at the feet of Childebert, who began to cry and almost gave in to the pleas of his nephew.
 Chlothar, however, demanded that Childebert carry through with the murder, stating that it was the only way to consolidate power.
 Childebert gave Gunthar up to Chlothar, who stabbed him.
-Theodebald and Gunthar were ten and seven years old respectively.
+Theodebald and Gunthar were ten and seven years old, respectively.

 Clodoald remained alive by managing to escape, hidden by loyal supporters.
 He renounced all claims and chose a monastic life.
 Childebert and Chlothar could then freely share their acquired territory.
 Meanwhile, Theuderic captured a parcel consisting of Auxerrois, Berry and Sens.

 Second Burgundian war

 In 532, Childebert and Chlothar seized Autun.
 They hunted for Godomar III, brother of Sigismund, with the help of his father and ally, the king of the Ostrogoths Theoderic the Great.

 The death of Athalaric, the grandson and successor of Theodoric the Great, in 534, generated a succession crisis in the Ostrogothic kingdom, the Burgundian ally.
 Chlothar, Theudebert, and Childebert took the opportunity to invade the Burgundian kingdom, now devoid of Ostrogothic protection.
-The Burgundian kingdom was overtaken and divided between the three Frankish rulers.
+The Burgundian kingdom was overtaken and divided among the three Frankish rulers.
 Chlothar received Grenoble, Die and many of the neighbouring cities.